-Save 23% on overall fleet running costs with our vehicle replacement policy!
+Reduce overall fleet running costs through flexible vehicle replacement policies

 When it comes to vehicle replacement strategies, most fleets use fixed cycles driven by a variety of factors – such as operating and maintenance costs, lease contract or financing terms, or tax advantages related to new equipment.